• Menu

 • Add your strip loin steaks to the mixture

-• Marinade for one hour or longer.
+• Marinate for one hour or longer.

 • Grill the steaks over hot coals to your liking